NirbhayOO7/Ping-Pong-Game/README.md

 User can move use it's pad using the mouse and when ball strikes the pad it will rebound and go for the computer pad.

-If user or computer miss to hit the ball the other use will get a point.
+If user or computer miss to hit the ball the other user will get a point.

 With each collision of ball with the pad the speed of the ball increased to make the game more harder.